x-vin/covidcures/docs/src/naturopathic.md

 ## 8. Dr. Bryan Ardis' Natural Protocol for Covid-19

 ### Objective
-Prophylactic and treatment of early symptoms
+Prophylactic and treatment of early symptoms.

 ### System
-Allopathic and nutritional medicine
+Allopathic and nutritional medicine.

 ### Can be used alongside other allopathic treatments
-Yes
+Yes.

 ### Status of authorisation:
 Based on published research, and to be found on Dr. Ardis' PDF report "The Dangers Of The Covid-19 Vaccine Report", accessible from his website.